A Forty-Year View

 Without delay we decided to combine our efforts.
 Between us we reckoned that we could pull together the know-how and people to advance a viable solution using the free/libre/open source model.
 We incorporated the not-for-profit Xalgorithms Foundation in January 2016, described the essential features of a general-purpose Internet of Rules, and began to assemble a community of talented and dedicated contributors.
 The new design would benefit enormously from concurrent advances in decentralized, discributed computing methods.
 Our operational prototypes had to be done and re-done and re-done as new methods became available.
 I’d like to thank Don Kelly, Calvin Hutcheon and Ryan Fleck for many hours of creative effort, sticking with us through multiple reformulations!

-Along the way Joseph synthesized the core conceptual foundations into a doctoral thesis at University of Quebec, entitled “Oughtomation: Practical Normative Data”.
+Along the way Joseph synthesized the core conceptual foundations into a doctoral thesis at University of Quebec, entitled “Data With Direction”.
 Professor Stéphane Gagnon has provided consistent, capable research guidance.

-At present, various community members are creating three distinct reference implementations of the oughtomation method.
+At present, various community members are creating three distinct reference implementations.
 This gives me confidence that we are assembling something with immense promise.
-Craig Atkinson deserve special mention for his insights into how the emergent general-purpose Internet of Rules capability that we’re enabling can be harnessed to bring efficiencies to cross-border trade.
+Craig Atkinson deserves special mention for his insights into how the emergent general-purpose Internet of Rules capability that we’re enabling can be harnessed to bring efficiencies to cross-border trade.
 His pro-active global outreach has brought into the process people from wide range of business, law, government and civil society organizations.
 In closing, what I find particularly gratifying is to be working with bright, motivated minds, people from a plurality of perspectives, who are committed to joinly changing through mutual interest “What Is” in this world, to what “Ought To Be”.

 You too are welcome to bring your perspective and passion in this ongoing effort!